 Deepdale is home to three species of butterfly that are rare in Teesdale.
 These are the Holly Blue, the Purple Hairstreak and the White Letter Hairstreak.
 White Letter Hairstreak have their HQ close to the bird feeders at Brightwoods Forest School, where a "butterfly garden" of Buddleias and Verbenas has been planted, and nettles, thistles, burdock and knapweed are encouraged.

 Crayfish and Otters

 The Deepdale Beck and the Ray Gill have a large population of the introduced American Signal Crayfish.
 They are mainly nocturnal but can be found by turning over stones.
 The picture shows the claws of a crayfish eaten by an otter, and left on a streamside rock.
 Crayfish are easy for otters to catch, so they eat the tasty bits and often leave the head and claws behind, providing useful evidence that otters are living here.
 The lower picture shows an otter footprint, with five toes evenly spaced.
 Dogs and foxes have footprints with four toes, the two middle ones close together.

 The main geology of the reserve is millstone grit, a type of hard sandstone named from its old use for making flour grinding stones for mills.
 Millstones were once quarried from further up the valley, outside of the reserve.
-The old foundations of one of the watermills can be seen next to the stepping stone ford across the Ray Gill.
+The old foundations of one of the watermills can be seen next to the ford across the Ray Gill.